Man holds woman captive in Burke County motel for months, domestic violence center gives insight

 They want to help women who have been abused in any way they can.

-“” if it’s something where maybe it’s a situation where it’s not an intimate partner abuse oe domestic violence but there’s definitely violence going on we can certainly connect with the appropriate agency they can better suit those needs” said Jennifer Frantom, SafeHomes.
+“If it’s something where maybe it’s a situation where it’s not an intimate partner abuse or domestic violence but there’s definitely violence going on we can certainly connect with the appropriate agency they can better suit those needs,” said Jennifer Frantom, SafeHomes.

 Frantom says sometimes it can be hard for victims to seek help after an abuse due to isolation from the abuser.